Prime Time, designed for children six to ten and their families, promotes literacy for all Kentuckians.

 By this time next year, scores of young Kentuckians will be reading better and enjoying it more.
 That's because Kentucky Humanities, in cooperation with the Kentucky Department for Libraries and Archives, is bringing an award-winning family literacy program to ten Kentucky libraries and schools.

-The application deadline to apply for libraries to host a Prime Time Family Reading Time Program during the 2018 calendar year is September 30, 2017.
+The application deadline to apply for libraries and schools to host a Prime Time Family Reading Time Program during the 2018 calendar year is September 30, 2017.
 Click here for application form.

 Click here to download the Prime Time Family Reading Time brochure.